SynBioDex/SBOL-visual/SEPs/SEP_V011.md

 _E. coli_ p15A plasmid

 #### Notes

-SO:0000155 Plasmid covers both circular and linear plasmids, so a new more specific child term has been requested from SO.
-SO:0000155 may be used as a stopgap until the new term is added.

 Complementary "left" and "right" versions of this glyph SHOULD be used together, flanking the region whose genomic context is being described.